 Then please feel free to share this tutorial with anyone you think will benefit from this tutorial.

-And if you want to read more such tutorials then you can always read it on my blog where I write everything about how to make a WordPress website.
+And if you want to read more such tutorials then you can always read it on my blog where I write everything about WordPress design and how to make a WordPress website.

 Got any questions?